-Critical also, both for the Adam Tas Corridor and the broader Baden Powell-Adam Tas-R304 development corridor is to explore the feasibility of introducing alternative rail stock along the Eerste River-Stellenbosch-Muldersvlei-Klapmuts rail line.
+Critical also, both for the Adam Tas Corridor and the broader Baden Powell-Adam Tas-R304 development corridor is to explore the feasibility of introducing a more reliable and frequent rail service along the Eerste River-Stellenbosch-Muldersvlei-Klapmuts rail line.
 The aim should be to have a more frequent passenger service along the corridor, and connected larger and smaller settlements.
-Lighter rail stock - possibly in the form of a "tram" system also offers the advantage of safe at grade crossing of the rail line and other modes of transport, in turn, enabling "lighter" infrastructure support for settlement development and concomitant cost savings.
+Safe crossing of rail infrastructure also requires specific attention.